stackbit-projects/online-shopping-mauritius-91057/content/pages/index.md

           ## ![](/images/moving-delivery-services-Mauritius.png)

-          Express and scheduled moving and delivery service for Mauritius people and businesses of all sizes.
+          #### Express and scheduled moving and delivery service for Mauritius

-          *   Lorem ipsum

-          *   dolor sit amet
+          people and businesses of all sizes.

+          Bongéni Delivery and Moving is a faster, easier and cheaper way to send anything around Mauritius.

+          From forgotten keys to new furniture, you can send anything across Mauritius right away.

+          Know fixed delivery rate upfront in the app.
+Pay to the driver by cash or MCB Juice.

+          Place you order in the app and have the driver at pick-up within 30 minutes.

+          Bongeni App makes it easy: allowing you to schedule pick-up of your order, track it in the app and know when your deliveries have arrived.
         actions:
           - label: lorem-ipsum
             url: '#'